DelusionalLogic/skymod/README.md

 Using skymod is pretty easy once you get the hang of it, especially if you have used a package manager previously.

-Package operations are usually located under the `package` subcommand.
-To find a package you want to install:
+Operations on the remote repo are located under the `remote` subcommand To find a package you want to install:

     skymod remote search --reverse <TERMS>